beenbiishop/cs3500-assignment8/README.md

 * Brightening or darkening an image
 * Blurring or sharpening an image
 * Filtering an image to greyscale or sepia
+* Applying a mosaic filter to an image
+* Downscaling an image to a given width and height

 The user can interact with the program in one of three ways: